pu2clr/Magnetic_Loop_Antenna_Tuner/README.md

 This project is about a Remote Control for Magnetic Loop Antenna controlled by Arduino and Android via Bluetooth.

+This project is being reviewed.

+The version with One Capacitor will be released soon.
+The version with Two Capacitors need to be checked and tested.

+The Android Application is working.

 ## Folders structure